Advait47/CalypsoDEX/README.md

 ## Features

 - **User Registration with Referral System**
+  - **Registration:** Users can register without a referral; the owner’s address is used by default.
   - **Register by Referral:** Users can register by providing a custom referral address.
-  - **Only Registration:** Users can register without a referral; the owner’s address is used by default.
+The referrer earns a referral bonus.
+  - **Multilevel Referral System:** A structured referral system where users benefit from multiple levels of referrals, enhancing user engagement and growth.
 - **Token Trading**
   - **Buy CALY Tokens:** Approve and purchase CALY tokens using Demo-USDT.
   - **Sell CALY Tokens:** Sell your CALY tokens back for Demo-USDT.
   - **Transfer Tokens:** Easily transfer tokens to other wallet addresses.
+  - **Taxation System:** A flexible taxation mechanism is applied while selling CALY tokens, ensuring balanced token economics.
+  - **Burn Mechanism:** A percentage of purchased CALY tokens is burned directly from the contract’s balance during buy transaction, maintaining token scarcity and value stability.
 - **Free USDT Claim**
   - Claim 100 Demo-USDT tokens once every 24 hours via the free claim function.
 - **Admin Panel**